TOAST-DOCS/Container-Kubernetes/zh/user-guide.md

 You can utilize NAS storage provided by NHN Cloud as PV.
 In order to use NAS services, you must use a cluster of version v1.20 or later.
 For more information on using NHN Cloud NAS, please refer to the [NAS Console User Guide](/Storage/NAS/ko/console-guide).

 > [Note]
-The NHN Cloud NAS service is currently (2022.09) only available in some regions.
+The NHN Cloud NAS service is currently (2023.03) only available in some regions.
 For more information on supported regions for NHN Cloud NAS service, see [NAS Service Overview](/Storage/NAS/zh/overview).

-#### Install the nfs Package on Worker Node
+#### Install the nfs Package on Worker Node and Run the rpcbind service
-To use NAS storage, you must install the nfs package on the worker node.
+To use NAS storage, you must install the nfs package on the worker node, and run the rpcbind service.
 After connecting to the worker node, run the following command to install the nfs package.

 For Ubuntu, you can install the nfs package with the command below.
 ```